Improved photometric redshift estimations through self-organising map-based data augmentation: Dataset Configuration

 To mitigate incomplete sampling within the SOM space of the \texttt{Degradation} datasets, we build upon the matched \texttt{CosmoDC2} galaxies.
 First, we identify SOM cells unoccupied in the \texttt{Degradation} datasets and repopulate them using corresponding galaxies from the matched \texttt{CosmoDC2} pool.
 Moreover, we identify galaxies that surpass the maximum redshift and magnitude limits of the \texttt{Degradation} datasets, integrating them into the \texttt{Augmentation} datasets as well, to ensure that previously excluded populations are considered.

 To adaptively regulate the number of augmented galaxies, we compute \(f_\ast\), defined as the fraction of \texttt{Application} galaxies that fall into SOM cells absent from the \texttt{Degradation} dataset.
 We then set the target \texttt{Augmentation}-to-\texttt{Degradation} ratio to \(f_\ast \left(1 + f_\ast\right)\), thereby smoothly scaling the size of the augmented sample to balance the two datasets.
 In the limit of minimal spectroscopic incompleteness \(f_\ast \ll 1\), this prescription closely approximates the ideal augmentation ratio \(\frac{f_\ast}{1 - f_\ast}\).
 Conversely, under the most extreme degradation scenarios where \(f_\ast \to 1\), this ratio is restricted to a maximum of \(2\).
-This effectively caps the augmentation, thereby preventing the photometric-redshift training from being excessively influenced by synthetic galaxies.
+This upper bound prevents the augmented sample from becoming orders of magnitude larger than its spectroscopic counterpart, thereby avoiding situations where the photometric-redshift training would be dominated by synthetic galaxies.
+We find that increasing the ratio beyond this cap only adds redundant augmented galaxies, raising computational costs without altering the learned colour–redshift relations or improving photometric-redshift performance.

 The distribution of galaxies within the \texttt{Augmentation} datasets is also projected onto pre-trained SOM cells, as depicted in the lower left subplots of each panel in Figure~\ref{fig:3}\({-}\)\ref{fig:5}, demonstrating how data augmentation compensates for missing information within the SOM space, colour-colour diagrams, colour-magnitude diagram, respectively.
 Further evidence of the effectiveness of augmentation is visible in the increased presence of galaxies at \(z_\mathrm{true} \gtrsim 1.5\) (highlighted in dark-red solid lines) in Figure~\ref{fig:6}.